powercord-org/powerunit/README.md

  - `src/api`: Mock routes of the Discord API (only has partial and very funky coverage)
  - `src/cli`: Powerunit CLI, brain of the unit test framework
  - `src/lib`: Unit testing toolsuite; what the end users have access to
+ - `cert`: Contains a self-signed certificate, since https is required